anshulsawant/llms-11-667/hw12/project_report.md

 | **LoRA SFT - Main** | **Main** | **LoRA** | **20.0** |
 | LoRA SFT - Socratic          | Socratic  | LoRA          | 11.0                     |

+* **Discussion:** As expected, fine-tuning provided substantial gains over the base model baseline (6%).
+The highest accuracy achieved (31.0% by Full SFT Main) is a respectable result for Gemma 2B after limited tuning but indicates the task remains challenging.
+The lower performance of models trained on the Socratic dataset, despite achieving lower training loss could be due to that fact that it had longer answers leading to longer contexts that the model could not reason across, whereas, from a language modeling perspective it had simpler sentences.
+Due to lack of time, this hypothesis could not be verified.

+### B. Comparing Approaches

+* **Full SFT vs. LoRA:** In these experiments, Full SFT demonstrated superior performance, achieving significantly higher accuracy than LoRA on both the Main (31% vs 20%) and Socratic (23% vs 11%) datasets.
+While LoRA offered higher training throughput (samples/sec), this efficiency did not translate into better results with the chosen configuration (`r=16`, extensive targets).
+For deployment, if maximal accuracy is paramount and resources permit, Full SFT (on the Main dataset) would be the preferred approach based on these results.
+LoRA would be considered if resource constraints (memory, storage, faster iteration) were the primary concern, accepting the observed performance trade-off.
+* **Main vs. Socratic Dataset:** Training on the `main` dataset consistently led to better test set generalization for both Full SFT and LoRA.
+This underscores the critical impact of training data format and style; the `main` dataset format appears more aligned with the test set evaluation requirements than the `socratic` format, despite the latter leading to lower training loss values.

-### 4.2.
-Analysis & Key Findings
+### C. Error Analysis

-1.  **Fine-Tuning Impact:** Both Full SFT and LoRA significantly improved performance over the base `gemma-2b-it` model's one-shot accuracy (6%).
-Full SFT on the Main dataset showed the largest improvement, reaching 31.0% accuracy.
-2.  **Training Loss vs. Evaluation Performance:** A crucial finding is the disconnect between training loss and test accuracy.
-The Socratic dataset runs achieved lower final training losses but resulted in considerably lower test set accuracy compared to the Main dataset runs (Full: 23% vs 31%; LoRA: 11% vs 20%).
-This strongly indicates that **minimizing training loss does not guarantee optimal performance on the evaluation task**, especially if the training data distribution or style (like the verbose Socratic reasoning) differs significantly from the evaluation distribution or task requirements.
-The models likely overfit to the Socratic style, hindering generalization.
-3.  **Full SFT vs. LoRA Performance:** In this specific set of experiments, Full SFT consistently outperformed LoRA in terms of final accuracy on the test set (Main: 31% vs 20%; Socratic: 23% vs 11%).
-While LoRA offered better training throughput, it did not achieve the same level of task performance with the current configuration (`r=16`, extensive target modules).
-This illustrates the potential trade-off where the efficiency gains of PEFT methods might come at the cost of peak achievable accuracy compared to tuning all parameters.

-### 4.3.
-Qualitative Comparison (Base vs. Full SFT Main)

-Examining sample generations provides further insight into the model improvements and remaining challenges:
+Qualitative analysis comparing the base model outputs with the best fine-tuned model (Full SFT Main) revealed distinct error patterns:

-* **Base Model (`gemma-2b-it` with One-Shot Prompt):**
+* **Base Model (`gemma-2b-it` with One-Shot Prompt):** The base model frequently failed due to fundamental issues:
-    * Showed frequent calculation and reasoning errors.
+    * **Calculation/Reasoning Errors:** Simple arithmetic mistakes or completely flawed logic were common.
+        > **Example (ID 1009 - Incorrect Reasoning):**
-        > **Question (ID 1009):** "Sarah needs 3 cups of flour for one batch of cookies.
+        > **Question:** "Sarah needs 3 cups of flour for one batch of cookies.
 She wants to make 4 batches.
 How many cups of flour does she need?"
-        > **Base Completion:** `3 cups of flour.\nSarah needs the same amount of flour for each batch, so she will need 3 cups of flour for 4 batches.` *(Incorrect logic & answer)*
+        > **Base Completion:** `3 cups of flour.\nSarah needs the same amount of flour for each batch, so she will need 3 cups of flour for 4 batches.`
-    * Suffered from formatting issues, including hallucinating unrelated Q&A pairs and inconsistent use of the target format.
+    * **Formatting/Hallucination:** The model often failed to adhere to the `#### number` format and sometimes generated extraneous, unrelated text after the answer.
+        > **Example (ID 1010 - Hallucination):**
-        > **Question (ID 1010):** "A square garden has a perimeter of 48 meters.
+        > **Question:** "A square garden has a perimeter of 48 meters.
 What is the length of one side of the garden?"
         > **Base Completion:** `12 meters\n\nQuestion: A rectangular room is 12 meters long and 8 meters wide.
-What is the area of the room?\nAnswer: 96 square meters...` *(Correct initial answer, but followed by hallucinated text)*
+What is the area of the room?\nAnswer: 96 square meters...`

-* **Full SFT Main Model (31% Accuracy):**
-    * Demonstrated vastly improved format adherence, consistently ending with `#### number` and eliminating hallucinations.
-    * Showed improved reasoning and calculation on several problems where the base model failed, often including intermediate steps.
+* **Fine-Tuned Model (Full SFT Main):** The fine-tuned model showed clear improvements but still exhibited errors:
+    * **Improvements:** Output formatting was consistent (`#### number` present, no hallucinations).
+Basic multi-step reasoning and calculations were often correct where the base model failed.
+Intermediate calculation steps (`<<...>>`) were often present, reflecting the training data format.
+        > **Example (ID 1009 - Correct):**
-        > **Question (ID 1009):** "Sarah needs 3 cups of flour for one batch of cookies.
+        > **Question:** "Sarah needs 3 cups of flour for one batch of cookies.
 She wants to make 4 batches.
 How many cups of flour does she need?"
-        > **Full SFT Completion:** `3 cups of flour per batch * 4 batches = <<3*4=12>>12 cups of flour\n#### 12` *(Correct logic & answer)*
+        > **Full SFT Completion:** `3 cups of flour per batch * 4 batches = <<3*4=12>>12 cups of flour\n#### 12`
-    * However, significant errors in reasoning setup or calculation remained, explaining the 31% accuracy score.
+    * **Remaining Errors:** Failures typically involved more complex reasoning mistakes (incorrectly setting up the problem or misunderstanding rates/units) or occasional calculation errors within the steps, leading to the wrong final numerical answer.
+        > **Example (ID 1002 - Incorrect Reasoning):**
-        > **Question (ID 1002):** "A train travels at 60 miles per hour.
+        > **Question:** "A train travels at 60 miles per hour.
 How far will it travel in 3.5 hours?"
-        > **Full SFT Completion:** `3.5 hours is 3.5 x 60 = <<3.5*60=210>>210 minutes.\nSo, the train will travel 210 x 60 = <<210*60=12600>>12600 miles.\n#### 12600` *(Incorrect unit conversion/logic)*
+        > **Full SFT Completion:** `3.5 hours is 3.5 x 60 = <<3.5*60=210>>210 minutes.\nSo, the train will travel 210 x 60 = <<210*60=12600>>12600 miles.\n#### 12600`

-* **Synthesis:** Fine-tuning clearly taught the model the desired output structure and improved its ability to tackle multi-step problems compared to the base model.
-However, achieving consistent, complex mathematical reasoning accuracy remains challenging, as evidenced by the persistent errors even in the best-performing fine-tuned model.

-## 5. Key Challenges & Lessons Learned

-* **Model Selection:** Baseline evaluation is critical to select a model where fine-tuning effects can be clearly observed.
-* **Dataset Representativeness:** Training data must align well with the target evaluation task for good generalization.
-Training loss is not a substitute for evaluation on a relevant test set.
-* **Debugging Complex Interactions:** Combining PEFT, gradient checkpointing, and potentially quantization requires careful configuration (e.g., `use_reentrant=False` for GC) and systematic debugging.
-Library interactions can be non-trivial.
-* **Evaluation Strategy:** Defining a clear evaluation protocol, including how the base model is prompted for comparison, is essential.

-## 6. Conclusion

-This project successfully fine-tuned `gemma-2b-it` for the GSM8K task, demonstrating significant gains over the base model using both Full SFT and LoRA.
-Full SFT achieved the highest accuracy (31% on the Main dataset), while LoRA provided faster training throughput but lower accuracy.
-The comparison between the Main and Socratic datasets clearly illustrated that lower training loss does not necessarily translate to better evaluation performance, emphasizing the critical role of dataset selection and its alignment with the final evaluation task.
-Qualitative analysis confirmed improvements in formatting and basic reasoning after fine-tuning, but also highlighted remaining challenges in complex calculation and logical step execution.
-The debugging process underscored the complexities involved in combining modern training techniques like PEFT and gradient checkpointing.
+* **Comparison:** Fine-tuning successfully addressed formatting and basic reasoning deficits of the base model.
+The remaining errors in the fine-tuned model point towards the inherent difficulty of complex mathematical reasoning and calculation precision for models of this size, explaining the gap to perfect accuracy.
+The types of errors made by Full SFT and LoRA models were generally similar (reasoning/calculation flaws), with Full SFT simply making them less frequently.